Premalu: Home media

 The digital streaming rights were acquired by Disney+ Hotstar and the satellite rights were acquired by Asianet for Malayalam and by Star Network for other languages.
 The film had its digital premiere on the streaming platform from 12 April 2024.
 That same day, the Telugu dub premiered on Aha.
 Premalu is also available to stream in Tamil and Hindi on Disney+ Hotstar.
+From August 2026, the film has been temporarily removed from Disney+ Hotstar ahead of release of the Hindi remake Prem Keetanu.

 Reception

 Critical response

-Premalu received positive reviews from critics with praise for its cast performances, music, script, direction, humor and technical aspects.
+Premalu received positive reviews from critics.

 Nikhil Sebastian of Pinkvilla gave 4/5 stars and wrote "Premalu undoubtedly marks Girish AD's finest work since Thanneer Mathan Dinangal.
 If you're looking to escape from the stresses of life for two and a half hours and immerse yourself in laughter and enjoyment, then look no further—booking a ticket for Premalu is the perfect choice".
-Anandu Suresh of The Indian Express gave 3.5/5 stars and wrote "Similar to Girish AD's Thanneer Mathan Dinangal and Super Sharanya, this Naslen, Mamitha Baiju-starrer too effectively employs situational and observational comedy.
-Yet, Girish ensures that Premalu stands apart from his previous works".

 Anandu Suresh of The Indian Express gave 3.5/5 stars and wrote "Similar to Girish AD's Thanneer Mathan Dinangal and Super Sharanya, this Naslen, Mamitha Baiju-starrer too effectively employs situational and observational comedy.
 Yet, Girish ensures that Premalu stands apart from his previous works."
 Gayathri Krishna of OTTplay gave 3.5/5 stars and wrote "Naslen and Mamitha Baiju-starrer Premalu serves as a decent romantic comedy, which makes it watchable again, much like Girish AD's earlier films".

 S. R. Praveen of The Hindu wrote "Though Thanneer Mathan.. was quite a winning debut for Girish, Super Sharanya was only half as satisfying.
 He has upped the game in his third outing, as Premalu is a winner with its fresh, humorous treatment of a run-of-the-mill story."
 Aswin Devan of The New Indian Express wrote "The distinctive style we have seen in Girish's previous films like Thanneermathan Dinangal and Super Sharanya, is all the more pronounced in Premalu".